 Next you can define the return type, which can be a double (real number floating point value) or a string - if there is nothing returned by the external function then this does not matter - and under that you define the arguments that the function will take.

 Finally, you add the arguments (if any) that the function can take.
 Arguments can be either doubles or strings, and you can add them by clicking the add button and remove them by clicking the remove button .
-Note that if you are creating a Windows dll file and it has more than four arguments, all arguments must be of the same type.
+If your function can take variable arguments, you should also make sure to check the Variable Length Arguments checkbox at the bottom.NOTE: If you are creating a Windows dll file and it has more than four arguments, all arguments must be of the same type.

 Once you have done all that then function is ready to be used in a project and it will show up in auto complete and be colour coded too.
 Defined functions can also be set as Init Functions or Final Functions, meaning that they will be called automatically when the game starts (Init) and when the game ends (Final).IMPORTANT!
 All platforms support the Init function call, but not all platforms will perform the Final function call.
 This is because certain platforms will simply close the app without giving any notice or time for this function to be called.
 The platforms that are affected by this are: iOS, Android, HTML5, PlayStation and XboxOne.

 The other option you have is to create a Macro.
 A macro can be a constant value or a single code snippet (for more information on macros, please see here).
-For example, we could remove the defined function from our example GML extension above for the colour c_alice_blue and make it a macro instead:
+For example, we could remove the defined function from our example GML extension above for the colour c_alice_blue and make it a macro instead.
+To make a macro, simply click the Macros button in the Extension Properties window:

 The editor here is pretty much self explanatory - you give the name of the macro/constant and the value, or a short line of code.
 Note that if the macro is a line of code it will be evaluated every time the macro is called.